 The Remarkables, Coronet Peak, Cardrona Alpine Resort and Treble Cone are all open this winter.
 Local businesses are stoked to welcome New Zealanders to experience Queenstown.

 Getaways are always better with a local guide to show you hidden treasure.
 So, we asked two local ski lovers for their insider’s guide to a top winter weekend in Queenstown.

 Skateboarder Te Rina Adams manages the terrain parks at the Remarkables ski area.
-Marketing manager Diana Mendez gets up on the slopes whenever she can.
+Brand Strategist Diana Mendes gets up on the slopes whenever she can.
 Both women are amped to share their Queenstown winter favourites with new friends.

 There’s never been a better time to explore your backyard and ski Queenstown.